heliocloud-data/cloudcatalog/docs/cloudcatalog-spec.md

 ## 4.4 Accessing

-Users have 3 options with the cloudCatalog CSV file:
+Users have 3 options with the CloudCatalog CSV file:
 * download it directly and parse yourself,
 * use our Python API (provided) to extract a subset of filehandles from CSV,
 * use AWS Athena for queries